rachitprojects/PSOFL/README.md

 # AdaptPSOFL: Adaptive Particle Swarm Optimization-Based Layer Offloading Framework for Federated Learning

+In this repository is contained the official code of our paper : AdaptPSOFL: Adaptive Particle Swarm Optimization-Based Layer Offloading Framework for Federated Learning

 We have posted the code for our paper in this repository.
 This repository consists of code to execute three frameworks, classic Federated Learning, FedAdapt and our original Framework PSO FL.